Blog

 RBA-Interest-Rate-Rise3

-In the same vein, car loan interest rates go down when the cash rate decreases—as it did in March 2020 with the pandemic.
-This month, June 2023, the RBA’s cash rate hit 4.10%.
+In the same vein, car loan interest rates go down when the Cash Rate decreases—as it did in March 2020 with the pandemic.
+This month, June 2023, the RBA’s Cash Rate hit 4.10%.
 This is a sharp increase from the 0.1% we’ve enjoyed in the last few years.
-In fact, we’ve not seen interest rates above 4% since April 2012, when it hit 4.25%.
+In fact, we’ve not seen the RBA's Cash Rate above 4% since April 2012, when it hit 4.25%.

-The RBA’s rate is an indicator of the whole economy.
+The RBA’s Cash Rate is an indicator of the whole economy.
 So, when rates go up, wages and savings may similarly increase.
 While high-interest rates may sound alarming, they are a small part of the broader picture that explains Australia’s economy and health as a whole.

-The RBA uses interest rates to manage and stimulate investment in the economy.
-When the RBA cash rate is low, credit products are cheaper.
+The RBA uses the Cash Rate to manage and stimulate investment in the economy.
+When the RBA Cash Rate is low, credit products are cheaper.
 Therefore, low interest encourages spending in a stagnant economy and prevents a recession.
 However, as the economy improves, interest rates will rise again.

-Over the last few years, we faced a recession which led to record low-interest rates of 0.1%.
-However, as the world returns to normality after the covid-19 pandemic, the economy improves.
+Over the last few years, we faced a recession which led to record low Cash Rate of 0.1%.
+However, as the world returns to normality after the Covid-19 pandemic, the economy improves.
 Now, the rates are increasing, as expected.
-In May 2022, the RBA set the cash rate at 0.35%, an increase of 0.25%.
-Since May, we’ve seen a sharp increase to the current 2.6% rate.
+Since May 2022, when the Cash Rate was at 0.35%, we’ve seen a sharp increase to the current 4.10% rate.

 When Will Interest Rates Rise?